arillo/gulp-plate/README.md

 ## Configuration

-All paths and plugin settings have been abstracted into a centralized config object in `./gulpfile.js/config.js`.
+All paths and plugin settings have been abstracted into a centralized file `./gulpfile.js/config.js`.
 Adapt the paths and settings to the structure and needs of your project.

-__Sprite config__
+## SVG Sprite configuration

 Set what type of sprite generation you want to use:

 - __`'symbol'`__ (default) creates a SVG image that can be used to reference icons with the `<use>` tag.
 - __`'css'`__ creates a SVG sprite that can be used as a background image in css.

-__Static assets__
+## Static assets

 To move static assets from the source directory without transformations, e.g. font files.
 Add the `src` and `dest` paths to the `static` array in the `config.js`